-The Council structure as noted above illustrates the reporting structure for the Procurement Team which sits within the Strategy, Performance and Business Solutions Corporate Directorate's Legal and Governance Team.
-The Procurement Services Team now consists of 4.7 full-time equivalent staff; the Service Manager Procurement, three Procurement Officers and an Assistant Procurement Officer.
+The Council structure above illustrates the reporting structure for the Procurement Team which sits within the Strategy, Performance and Business Solutions Corporate Directorate's Legal and Governance Team.
+The Procurement Services Team consists of 4.7 full-time equivalent staff; the Service Manager Procurement, three Procurement Officers and an Assistant Procurement Officer.
 The Service Manager's responsibilities include development of a network of trained and experienced Officers across the Council who are assigned delegated responsibility for procurement for supplies, services and works.
+The Procurement Team are qualified to the appropriate level for their role within the industry standard Chartered Institute of Procurement and Supply (CIPS) framework and equally officers within the engineering team and the capital projects team are trained in the specific contracts forms which meet industry standards for procurement within these disciplines.

-The Procurement Consultative Group consists of six Elected Members and officers including the Corporate Director, Head of Service, Service Manager and and additional officers from the Procurement Team as and when required, and has the remit to consider all matters relating to procurement, including reviewing the Contract Standing Orders and development of a procurement strategy.
+The Procurement Consultative Group consists of six Elected Members and officers including the Corporate Director, Head of Service, Service Manager and additional officers from the Procurement Team as and when required, and has the remit to consider all matters relating to procurement, including reviewing the Contract Standing Orders and development of a procurement strategy.